Cyber-Cross/frogcross/README.md

-# frogcross
-Frogger with levels and score

-# 🎮 Tic Tac Toe - Website with CI/CD Pipeline
+# Website with CI/CD Pipeline

-A fully-automated Tic Tac Toe game deployed to AWS ECS Fargate via GitHub Actions.
+Frogger with levels and score.

 # 🏗️ Architecture